By Trevor Schulte, IBM Cognos BI Consultant, eCapital Advisors

 and Mark Whit, IBM Cognos BI Senior Consultant, eCapital Advisors

 As an IBM Cognos BI Consultant, I am often asked if a company can set up a standard report template.
 While this, on the surface, seems like a generic and trivial task, it is usually imperative for companies to maintain their brand.
-This blog will identify 3 different template implementations as well as my recommended best practice.
+This blog post will identify three different IBM Cognos standard report template implementations, as well as my recommended best practice.

 Rather than creating a report template as above, many customers ask that the report template remain a report type.
 This eliminates the need for converting the report to a template, as well as other users of the template getting a report template file type after they have created a report.
 However, what if the template changes?
 Customers may update logos, color schemes, or may just require some rebranding.
 This solution and the one above are static templates, meaning that once a report is created using the template, each report would need to be changed, should the requirements of the template change.
 This can be a long, and tedious process for developers as there may be many tens or hundreds of reports.